Epirasque/FTLshipGibGenerator/README.md

 Epirasque: developer, GMT+1

-robinthedragon2: drawing tilesets for metal bits
+Dalvest: providing tilesets for metal bits, GMT+2

 You can find us in the [FTL: Multiverse public discord server](https://discord.gg/UTuxGNSb)